dreambottle/R11-psp-english/README.md

-The goal of this project is to port the translation of the Remember 11 game to psp.
+The goal of this project is to port the translation of the Remember 11 pc game to its psp counterpart.

-Help wanted in hacking and testing!
+Help wanted in translation and testing.
+Contributions are highly welcome!

-*Contributions are welcome!*

-Current status:
+### Current status:

 Scenes: Yes - But text overflows the windows in some places.
 (Crashes are expected)
 <br>